Home / News / Technology / AI / Elon Musk, OpenAI Lawsuit Fast-Tracked after Failed Bid to Block ‘Frankenstein’ For-Profit Shift

 Musk’s lawyers also asked for an injunction to halt the implementation of OpenAI’s proposed new structure and called on the judge to halt OpenAI’s practice of asking investors not to back rival startups.

-The arrangement, reportedly included as a provision as OpenAI seeks fresh funding, allegedly targets companies including Anthropic and Musk’s xAI, which is also named as a plaintiff in the ongoing lawsuit.
+The arrangement, reportedly included as a provision in OpenAI’s efforts to secure fresh funding, allegedly targets companies such as Anthropic and Musk’s xAI, which is also named as a plaintiff in the ongoing lawsuit.

 Any legal ruling on the matter could be crucial for Microsoft and OpenAI.
 The two firms have been subject to merger inquiries in the EU and U.K. and will likely be scrutinized by the Federal Trade Commission (FTC) as part of a wider Microsoft antitrust investigation.